-- You can't claim the cost of normal trips between home and work, even if you live a long way from your usual workplace or have to work outside normal business hours. - You can claim the cost of using a car you own when you drive: - directly between separate jobs on the same day - for example, from the Supreme Court to represent a client to your second job as a university lecturer - to and from an alternate workplace for the same employer on the same day - for example, from your office to visit a client in custody or attend court.
+- You can't claim the cost of normal trips between home and work, even if you live a long way from your usual workplace or have to work outside normal business hours - for example, weekend or early morning shifts. - In limited circumstances, you can claim the cost of trips between home and work, where you have you have shifting places of employment (that is, you don't have a fixed workplace and you continually travel from one work site to another during your workday). - You can claim the cost of using a car you own when you drive: - directly between separate jobs on the same day - for example, from your job with a newspaper to your second job as a TV presenter - to and from an alternate workplace for the same employer on the same day - for example, between two TV studios. - You can't claim a deduction when using a vehicle provided by your employer, unless you covered the cost of fuel, were not reimbursed by your employer and the cost was a result of you performing your employment duties.